yiisoft/docs/guide/en/runtime/logging.md

 # Logging

-Yii relies on [PSR-3 interfaces](https://www.php-fig.org/psr/psr-3/) for logging so any PSR-3 compatible logging library could be configured to do the actual job.
+Yii relies on [PSR-3 interfaces](https://www.php-fig.org/psr/psr-3/) for logging, so you could configure any PSR-3 compatible logging library to do the actual job.

-Yii provides its own logger that is highly customizable and extensible.
-Using it, you can easily log various types of messages, filter them, and gather them at different targets, such as files or emails.
+Yii provides its own logger that's highly customizable and extensible.
+Using it, you can log various types of messages, filter them, and gather them at different targets, such as files or emails.

 Using the Yii logging framework involves the following steps: